nightroman/PowerShelf/docs/Add-Debugger.ps1.md

 Console like hosts include 'ConsoleHost', 'Visual Studio Code Host', 'Package Manager Host'.
 They imply using Read-Host and Write-Host by default.
 Other hosts use GUI input box and output file watching.

+Env data are saved as "HKCU\Software\VB and VBA Program Settings\Add-Debugger\<env>".
+Env "$shared" keeps common data, users may change:

+- "watch_app", "watch_args"

+	Watcher application and its arguments.
+	(1) "watch_app" may be "pwsh" or "powershell" with empty "watch_args".
+	(2) "watch_app" may be "wt" with "watch_args" ending with "pwsh" or "powershell":

+		watch_app  : wt.exe
+		watch_args : --window -1 --pos 0,0 --size 80,50 --title Debug pwsh.exe

+- "history"

+	History of typed PowerShell statements (automatically updated 50 last items).
 ```

 ## Parameters